Two areas covered for change and risk within this Energy Section

 RISK

-As cities become larger, more complex with expensive infrastructure, they become more vulnerable to disorder.
+As cities become larger and more complex with expensive infrastructure, they become more vulnerable to disorder.
 The cost of repairs and maintenance (energy) becomes higher.

 -------